-Whether they come in contact with our skin, or whether we breath them in… the threat it is still present.
+Whether they come in contact with our skin, or whether we breathe them in… the threat is still present.

 Next, are better multi-surface/multi-use cleaning options for your health, your family’s health, and the planet.

 Seventh Generation Disinfecting Multi-surface Cleaner Lemon Citrus Scent.
-I personally love and use this products and it has a EWG “A” hazard rating.
+I personally love and use this product and it has an EWG “A” hazard rating.